 Pay attention to details and read the question carefully.

-Be mindful of time; work as quickly as you can but without sacrificing your accuracy.
+Work as quickly as you can but without sacrificing your accuracy.
 Take note of any time limits the test has.

-Practice working methodically; apply each rule in isolation rather than trying to tackle more than one rule at once.
+Apply each rule in isolation rather than trying to tackle more than one rule at once.